 The definition of a person with a handicap can be found in the Rehabilitation Act of 1973.
 Section 504 was amended to include all of the conditions listed above.
 Americans with Disabilities Act of 1990 reinforced this act.
 It was a civil rights law that prohibits all forms of discrimination based on disability.

 Some of the rental properties covered include condos, mobile homes, and timeshares.
-The list also includes trailer parks, any kind of cooperative, and any other unit that is designated or used as a residence.
+The list also includes trailer parks, cooperatives, and units designated or used as a residence.

 This law also applies to parcels of land or vacant properties which are sold or leased as a residential property.
 The law is written in a very comprehensive, definitive way that prevents landowners and landlords from being discriminatory in their practices.